peakflames/mogzi/README.md

 # MaxBot AI Assistant CLI 😻

-An cross-platform, AI assistant in the terminal intended to support multiple API providers
+Autonomous coding agent right in your terminal and open to multiple API providers

 ## Features ✨